-- 1. Follow Steps 1-3 above using the 2-Point Buck-In Screen for the Roll Axis - 2.
-With the target zeroed on Point 1, move the target to Far Position B (Point 3) and tilt the Pitch Axis on the laser until the readout reads zero.
-Use only the laser adjustment knobs that face the target when tilting the laser beam. - 3.
-Recheck the readings at the Near Position (1) and at Far Positions A (2) and adjust to zero if necessary. - 4.
-When target reads zero in all 3 locations without adjustment, the laser plane is parallel to three points on the surface and it can be measured for flatness by moving the target to any point on the surface.
-You can also measure a second surface for parallelism by moving the target to that surface and measuring its flatness.
+- 1. Follow Steps 1-4 above using the 2-Point Buck-In Screen for the Roll Axis. - With the target zeroed on Point 1, move the target to Far Position B

+(3) and tilt the Pitch Axis on the laser until the readout reads zero.
+Use only the laser adjustment knobs that face the target when tilting the laser beam. - Recheck the readings at the Near Position (1) and at Far Positions A (2) and adjust to zero if necessary. - 4.
+When target reads zero in all three locations without adjustment, the laser plane is parallel to 3 points on the surface and it can be measured for flatness by moving the target to any point on the surface.
+You can also measure a second surface for parallelism by moving the target to that surface and measuring its flatness. - a.
+A "+" sign means the point is higher than the reference points and a "-" value means it is lower than the points.

-3-Point Buck-In Procedure Using Three Targets
+3-Point Buck-In Procedure Using 3 Targets

-This method requires three targets.
-The procedure is basically the same as with one target, but it saves the time required to move a single target to the three different footprints.
+This method requires 3 targets.
+The procedure is basically the same as with one target, but it saves the time required to move a single target to the 3 different footprints.